EARNEST MONEY FOR THE SAN ANTONIO, TX MARKET

 Earnest Money: is “Good Faith” Money submitted with your offer to show a Seller how serious you are about your offer.
 In today’s market, one-percent of the purchase price is customary, but it can be negotiated with a Seller.
-Earnest Money is made payable to a Title Company and can be in the form of a personal check, money order or certified check (ask your REALTOR® about preferences for your market).
+Earnest Money is made payable to a Title Company and can be in the form of a personal check, money order, certified check, or wire transfer (ask your REALTOR® about preferences for your market).
 Your Earnest Money is not cashed or deposited until your offer is accepted and the contract is executed.
-PERSONAL PRACTICE: I usually forward a copy of Earnest Money with an offer so the seller and his/her Agent know it’s in my possession.

 If your offer is not accepted, your earnest money will be returned to you.